WDI-SEA/notes/02-js-jquery/js-functions/04iterators.md

 # Iterators

-Iterators are examples of _functional programming_ replacements for `for` loops.
-We can use these functions to perform common Array operations for us.
+Iterators are built-in Array functions.
+They iterate through  an array and use a callback to do something to, or with, the the values in that array.

-What might we want to with an array?
+_Couldn't we just use `for`-loops?_ Totall!
+But writing `for` loops is error prone and tiring, which is why Javascript provides these iterators to perform common operations for us.

 * run some piece of logic on each item
 * create a new array with each item being slightly transformed
 * filter the array to contain only a subset of items
 * combine all the items in some fashion

-We could accomplish all of this using `for` loops, but writing `for` loops is error prone and tiring.
-JavaScript provides iterator functions for all of these common operations.
-They are called (respectively):
+The iterators for these operations are, respectively:

 * [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)
 * [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)
 * [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
 * [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)

-##General Practice
+### General Practice

 1. Declare an array
 2. Call an iterator on the array